 Examples of the Slothful Induction Fallacy

-- Suppose you are a CEO of the company, and you have implemented a new policy in the company that increased the productivity of the employees.
+- Suppose you are the CEO of the company, and you have implemented a new policy in the company that increased the productivity of the employees.
 You even asked the employees about the new policy and almost all agreed that this policy has increased their work engagement and enhanced their work.
 However, the founder of the company denies accepting this fact and says that the work engagement of the employees is just a coincidence and not due to the implementation of the new policy.
 The company’s flounder is using the slothful induction fallacy.

 - Suppose a person has had more than ten car accidents in the past six months.
-One can clearly interpret that, this person is careless and does not know how to drive properly.
+One can interpret that, this person is careless and does not know how to drive properly.
 But, this person is not ready to admit that, rather he is saying that these accidents happened due to the negligence of other people and it is not his fault.

 25. The Fallacy Fallacy

 One should keep in mind that, even if the argument of the person is based on any fallacy, this does not mean that the argument of that person is completely false.
 The argument may be weak, but it can still be true.
-The fallacy-fallacy occurs when the person conclude any argument as false only because he/she assumes that the argument consists of any fallacy.
-This fallacy is also known by the other names such as the bad reasons fallacy, the argument to logic, and fallacist’s fallacy.
+The fallacy-fallacy occurs when the person concludes any argument as false only because he/she assumes that the argument consists of any fallacy.
+This fallacy is also known by other names such as the bad reasons fallacy, the argument to logic, and fallacist’s fallacy.

 Examples of Fallacy-Fallacy

 Suppose your project manager has asked your team to solve a certain problem that is affecting the sales of the newly launched product.
 One of the team members says, that the sales can be boosted by making changes to the website that sells this product.
-If you disagree with the opinion of your team member because you believe that the team member is giving that opinion only because he/she is using the personal incredulity fallacy, then think again, because chances are that you might be felling prey to the fallacy-fallacy.
+If you disagree with the opinion of your team member because you believe that the team member is giving that opinion only because he/she is using the personal incredulity fallacy, then think again, because chances are that you might be falling prey to the fallacy-fallacy.
 As the chances are that the opinion given by your team member may work out even if it is based on the personal incredulity fallacy.